sherzberg/quicksync/README.rst

 Usage
 =====

 The configuration file is like an INI file.
-More to come later Create a file called ~/folders-to-sync.cfg with these contents:
+More options to come later.
+Create a file called ~/folders-to-sync.cfg with these contents:

 ::